dsyer/spring-boot-legacy/spring-boot-sample-gae/README.md

 ```

 Also runs as a deployed WAR in WTP or regular Tomcat container.
 The `main()` app (normal Spring Boot launcher) should also work.

+> NOTE: Google AppEngine does not allow JMX, so you have to switch it off in a Spring Boot app (`spring.jmx.enabled=false`).